 Each of TSX Inc. (which operates Toronto Stock Exchange), TSX Venture Exchange Inc. (which operates TSX Venture Exchange) and TMX Group is regulated as an exchange in Canada.
 TMX Group is also regulated as a clearing house in Québec, and TMX Group is subject to certain terms and conditions of its affiliates' regulatory framework as set out below.
 TSX Inc. is also regulated as an information processor by the Autorité des marchés financiers (Québec) (the "AMF"), the Ontario Securities Commission (the "OSC"), the Financial and Consumer Affairs Authority (Saskatchewan) and the British Columbia Securities Commission (the "BCSC") and operates as an information processor in accordance with a determination made by the Canadian Securities Administrators ("CSA") Chairs.
 Alpha Exchange Inc. (which operates TSX Alpha Exchange) is regulated as an exchange in Canada; however, it does not carry on any listing activity.
+In Canada, an exchange can regulate its markets and its participants and enforce its requirements either directly or through a regulation services provider.

 5 The "Narrative Description of the Business" section contains certain forward-looking information.
-Please refer to "Caution Regarding Forward-Looking Information" on pages 29 to 31 of this AIF for a discussion of assumptions, risks and uncertainties related to such statements.
+Please refer to "Caution Regarding Forward-Looking Information" on pages 28 to 30 of this AIF for a discussion of assumptions, risks and uncertainties related to such statements.